BBBBrain/BrainSN/README.md

 ###### Edit train_BrainSN.sh to adjust hyperparameters, dataset paths, or other settings.
 ### Inference
 ##### To run inference with a pre-trained model:
-$ python inference.py --model-path path/to/model --input path/to/input
+$ echo python inference.py --model-path path/to/model --input path/to/input